-When I first dropped in on Kiev, Ukraine back in early 2008, it wasn’t the easiest place to travel as a tourist who didn’t speak Russian.
+When I first dropped in on Kyiv, Ukraine, back in early 2008, it wasn't the most accessible place to travel as a tourist who didn't speak Russian.

 Just thinking about the bus ride that got me there from Poland is still a bit of a shock.

-And then, after arriving, I had my choice of about four different hostels in Kiev city — one of which was a room in a babushka’s flat outside of town, and two of which were run by the mob (so I was told).
+And then, after arriving, I had my choice of about four different hostels in Kyiv city — one of which was a room in a babushka's flat outside of town, and two of which were run by the mob (so I was told).

 Even when I returned in late 2008 to teach English for five months, the tourist industry was minimal, but you could tell that a few more foreign-focused endeavors were popping up.

 Now, however, Ukraine is considered one of the more up-and-coming Eastern European destinations for travel (see this article), and a quick Hostelworld search showed 26 options in the capital city instead of four.

 So, for those that are curious about our former Soviet land on the border (thought to be the etymological meaning of Ukraine), here are five Ukrainian cities that are worth a visit.

 Popular Attractions in Kiev